Sketching for Sequential Change-Point Detection: Introduction

 \section{Introduction}

-Detecting change-points online from high-dimensional streaming data is a problem arising frequently from applications such as real-time monitoring for sensor networks, computer network anomaly detection and computer vision (e.g. \cite{changepoint_new_book2014, PoorHadjiliadis2008}).
-To reduce data dimensionality, a common approach is \emph{sketching} \cite{sketchingWoodruff2014}, which essentially performs random projection of the high-dimensional data vectors into lower-dimensional ones. \yang{Sketching has now been widely used in signal processing and machine learning to reduce dimensionality and algorithm complexity, and achieve various practical benefits \cite{dasarathy2012covariance, chi2016kronecker, wang2015fast, alaoui2015fast, bachrach2009sketching, raskutti2015statistical, indyk2008explicit}.}
+Online change-point detection from high-dimensional streaming data is a fundamental problem arising from applications such as real-time monitoring of sensor networks, computer network anomaly detection and computer vision (e.g., \cite{changepoint_new_book2014, PoorHadjiliadis2008}).
+To reduce data dimensionality, a conventional approach is \emph{sketching} (see, e.g., \cite{sketchingWoodruff2014}), which performs random projection of the high-dimensional data vectors into lower-dimensional ones. \yang{Sketching has now been widely used in signal processing and machine learning to reduce dimensionality and algorithm complexity, and achieve various practical benefits \cite{dasarathy2012covariance, chi2016kronecker, wang2015fast, alaoui2015fast, bachrach2009sketching, raskutti2015statistical, indyk2008explicit}.}